 If the act causes any injury to another, the penalty climbs to 4 years in prison and a $2,000.00 fine.
 If the injury results in a serious impairment of a bodily function, the penalty is up to 10 years in prison and a $5,000.00 fine.
-If a death results, even accidentally, the penalty is up to 15 years in jail and a $10,000.00 fine; the same penalty as Manslaughter.
-All of these more serious charges also carry a possible 5-year term of court-supervised probation.
+If a death results, even accidentally, the penalty is up to 15 years in jail and a $10,000.00 fine, the same penalty as Manslaughter.
+These more severe charges also carry a possible 5-year term of court-supervised probation.

-The top-rated, highly experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor Malicious Destruction of Property charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
+The top-rated, highly experienced, and zealous malicious destruction of property defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor Malicious Destruction of Property charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.